eduvpn/apple/DEVELOPER_ID.md

         cd dev_id_release
         ~~

         &lt;username&gt; should be the Apple ID that controls the developer account for this app.

         &lt;password&gt; should be the password for that Apple ID.
 If 2FA is enabled for this Apple ID, you will need to generate an app-specific password at [appleid.apple.com](https://appleid.apple.com) (Sign In > App-specific
-        Passwords) and specify that password.
+        Passwords > + > &lt;enter some name&gt;) and specify that password.

           - For eduVPN:

             ~~~
-            bash Scripts/create_eduvpn_installer_macos.sh -n eduvpn -u <username> -p <password>
+            bash path-to-source-code/Scripts/create_eduvpn_installer_macos.sh -n eduvpn -u <username> -p <password>
             ~~~

           - For Let's Connect:

             ~~~
-            bash Scripts/create_eduvpn_installer_macos.sh -n letsconnect -u <username> -p <password>
+            bash path-to-source-code/Scripts/create_eduvpn_installer_macos.sh -n letsconnect -u <username> -p <password>
             ~~~

         The notarized installer package will be created in the same directory.

+	The script requires a working internet connection to work, and can take a few minutes to complete.

+ 9. Try installing from the installer package

+    If you already have the app in /Applications installed through the Mac App Store, you should remove that.

+    You can install the package by double-clicking on the package file from Finder, or using the `installer` command:

+    ~~~
+    sudo installer -verbose -target "/Volumes/Macintosh HD" -pkg <package-file>
+    ~~~

 ## Development